net-angel/netangel-help/_posts/2018-08-03-mac-computer.md

-8. You can test the filter by going to filtertest.netangel.com
+8. Once installed, the computer should automatically connect to the NetAngel VPN and protect your device.
+You can test the filter by going to filtertest.netangel.com